mateidragony/BabyWonksDiscussions/README.md

 Name and inspiration derived from the [PL Wonks](http://wonks.github.io/) group at Indiana University in Bloomington.

+We are following the papers in [this list](https://www.cis.upenn.edu/~bcpierce/courses/670Fall04/GreatWorksInPL.shtml) collected by Benjamin C. Pierce as well as other things that we find that are interesting.

 ## Papers read so far

-We are following the papers in [this list](https://www.cis.upenn.edu/~bcpierce/courses/670Fall04/GreatWorksInPL.shtml) collected by Benjamin C. Pierce

 1. [C. A. R. Hoare.
 An axiomatic basis for computer programming.](https://dl.acm.org/doi/10.1145/363235.363259)
 2. [Peter J. Landin.
 The next 700 programming languages. ](https://dl.acm.org/doi/10.1145/365230.365257)